-- Galactic dust emission: we estimate the brightness in the HFI single-detector maps that corresponds to zero gas columndensity (i.e., zero Galactic dust emission).
-To do so, we use the H1 column density, which is assumed to be a reliable tracer of the Galactic gas column-density in very diffuse areas (see Planck Collaboration VIII 2014, Sect.
+- 1. Galactic dust emission: we estimate the brightness in the HFI single-detector maps that corresponds to zero gas column-density (i.e. zero Galactic dust emission) by using the HI column density, which is assumed to be a reliable tracer of the Galactic gas column-density in very diffuse areas (see Planck Collaboration VIII 2014, Sect.
 5.1).
 The offsets derived are then subtracted from each detector's data in the processing. - 2.
 Extragalactic emission: the cosmic infrared background (CIB) monopole is taken into account by adding the levels from Béthermin et al. (2012) to the maps (see Table 6).

 The sum of the two offsets is appropriate for total emission analysis.
 For Galactic studies, only the Galactic zero level has to be set which can be achieved by subtracting the CIB levels (Table 6) from the released maps.
-Unlike for the previous release, in the 2015 maps the zero level correction (both CIB and Galactic) has been applied.
+Unlike the previous release, in the 2015 maps the zero-level correction (both CIB and Galactic) has been applied.

 Zodiacal light has not been accounted for in this procedure.
-The offsets that have to be removed at each frequency to set the Galactic zero level using zodiacal-light-corrected maps are smaller than those needed for the total maps.
-The correction to be applied to the released maps are given in Table 6.
+The correction to be applied at each frequency to set the Galactic zero level using zodiacal-light-corrected maps are given in Table 6.